19hours/sg-statutes/Acts/Home Affairs Uniformed Services Superannuation Act.md

 “national serviceman” has the same meaning as in the Enlistment Act (Cap.
 93);

-“police officer” means any public officer appointed to the permanent establishment in the Police (Senior) Service or the Police (Junior) Service but excludes any auxiliary police officer, any member of the Special Constabulary constituted under Part VIII of the Police Force Act (Cap.
+“police officer” means any public officer appointed to the permanent establishment in the Police Service but excludes any auxiliary police officer, any member of the Special Constabulary constituted under Part VIII of the Police Force Act (Cap.
 235) and any police officer who is a national serviceman;

+[Act 35 of 2019 wef 01/01/2020]

 “prison officer” means any public officer appointed to the permanent establishment in the Prisons Service;

+“public authority” means a body established or constituted by or under a public Act to perform or discharge a public function;

+[Act 35 of 2019 wef 01/01/2020]

 “Scheme” means the Occupational Superannuation Scheme established under the Prevention of Corruption Act (Cap.
 241) for the benefit of officers in the Corrupt Practices Investigation Schemes of Service;